tomoflynn/cisBenchmark/README.md

 This script automates the recommendations of the CIS CentOS Linux 7 Benchmark PDF (see https://www.cisecurity.org/benchmark/centos_linux/).
 It is designed to be run on a fresh minimal install.

-While this script should work on most of the latest RedHat variants (and possibly other Linux releases with basic modifications) it has only been tested on a minimum install of CentOS 7 (CentOS release 7.6.1810 (Core)) with the following separate partitions:
+While this script should work on any RedHat variant (and possibly other Linux releases with basic modifications) it has only been tested on a minimum install of CentOS 7 (CentOS release 7.6.1810 (Core)) with the following separate partitions:

 /tmp